srk/QuantVec/QuantVec-tools/wfx_to_xyz/README.md

-Reads a  .wfx file (nuclear coordinates in atomic units), or text file containing a list of names of .wfx files (one per line) and produces an .xyz file containing the extracted molecular geometry (i.e. nuclear positions in Angstrom units), with the extracted total energy placed in the
+Reads a  .wfx file (nuclear coordinates in atomic units), or text file containing a list of names of .wfx files (one per line) and produces an .xyz file containing the extracted molecular geometry (i.e. nuclear coordinates in Angstrom units), with the extracted total energy placed in the
 .xyz file comment line.